Admin-7/Mr-Robot-techniques/Persona-based-commsec-training-matrix.md

 * On your server(s), use LetsEncrypt to enable TLS connections (for Web+Mail+any hosted service)
 * Use Tor to hide your physical-world location
 * Consider placing your own domain behind CloudFlare to hide your server's origin
+* Replace Facebook (or other similar) group chats with secure messenger (e.g., Signal) group chats

 # Organizers & journalists vs. The State